Skip to main content

 • How confident a manager feels in their leadership

-• How knowledgeable a user feels about compliance
+• How knowledgeable a team member feels about compliance

 Available types of questions for the TinQwise impact survey: